VolReport - Everything Josh Heupel said on the SEC Coaches Teleconference

 ENJOY VOLREPORT WITH A PREMIUM SUBSCRIPTION

+Beating Missouri will require Tennessee to continue the balance it has shown offensively over the last three weeks while its defense will look to slow down a Tigers offense that has been one of the best in the league through nine games.

-Tennessee head coach Josh Heupel made weekly speaking appearance on the SEC Coaches Teleconference on Wednesday where he previewed the match up with the Huskies, talked about the Vols' bounce back win at Kentucky last week and more.
+Tennessee head coach Josh Heupel talked about that and more on the SEC Coaches Teleconference on Wednesday.

 Here is everything he said.